M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Helpers/MFSearchBuilder/index.md

 var searchResults = searchBuilder.Find();
 ```

-<p class="note">MFSearchBuilder uses the COM API behind-the-scenes, which means that deleted items will be returned unless you add a search condition to filter them out.</p>
+MFSearchBuilder uses the COM API behind-the-scenes, which means that deleted items will be returned unless you add a search condition to filter them out.
+{:.note}

 ## Arguments